vlgiitr/ntm-pytorch/README.md

 ```
 python evaluate.py
 ```
+- Results for copy task shows that the NTM generalizes well for sequence length upto 120.
+- Results for the repeat copy task shows that the NTM generalizes well for maximum sequence length of 20 and repeat number     upto 20.
+- Results for associative recall task shows that the NTM generalizes well for number of items upto 20.
+- Results for the priority sort task also show the better generalization capability of the NTM.

 Visualization
 ===============================
 We have integrated Tensorboard_logger to visualize training and evaluation loss and bits per sequence error.
 To install tensorboard logger use :